(AP)

 BRICS Institutions

-Heads of state also signed an accord to found a joint foreign exchange reserves pool called a Contingent Reserve Arrangement—similar to the IMF—which establishes an initial reserve of $100 billion and acts as an emergency option for BRICS countries with balance-of-payment troubles.
-Much of the fund will be provided by China, which will contribute $41 billion.
-Brazil, India, and Russia, will each contribute $18 billion while South Africa will contribute $5 billion.
-"It is a sign of the times, which demand reform of the IMF," said Brazilian President Dilma Rousseff at the summit.
+Supplementing the NDB is the Contingent Reserve Arrangement—similar to the IMF—which establishes an initial reserve of $100 billion and acts as an emergency option for BRICS countries with balance-of-payment troubles.
+Much of the fund is provided by China, which contributes $41 billion.
+Brazil, India, and Russia, each contribute $18 billion while South Africa contributes $5 billion.

 Related